 Keep reading to find out why and how they change the color of their fur coat and some other adaptions they make to help them survive.

-Does an Arctic Fox Change Color?
+Do Arctic Foxes Change Color?

 However, as the snow melts in the warmer months of the year and they migrate to areas with less snowfall, they don’t keep their white fur as this would make them too obvious to predators.

-Instead, arctic foxes shed their white coat for more earthy tones such as brown, grey, or sometimes even red fur.
+Instead, in summer arctic foxes shed their white coat for more earthy tones such as brown, grey, or sometimes even red fur.
 This helps it camouflage against the vegetation and rocky terrain in the tundra and the edges of forests where they can be found in summer1 (source: National Geographic YouTube Channel).

 As well as changing the color of their coat, they also change the thickness to help with insulation, but more on this later.
+The below image shows arctic fox summer vs winter coat.

 However, one variant known as the blue morph arctic fox does not grow a white winter coat.
 Although it does still change color slightly, from a dark gray/blue coat in summer to a lighter gray coat in winter2 (source: PubMed, DI Våge, et al, 2005).
 The blue morph arctic fox is very rare with estimates putting the population of blue morphs between 1-3% of the total arctic fox population3 (source: Norwegian Polar Institue).